BioforestChain/developer.bfmeta.com/en/Tutorial/PC_full_node_tutorial/Windows/manager.md

 ## Update node program

-Currently, users can only update nodes through the BFChain node manager.
+Currently, users can only update nodes through the BFMeta node manager.

 ## Restart the node program

-Currently, users can only restart the node through the BFChain node manager.
+Currently, users can only restart the node through the BFMeta node manager.

 > Note: After the node restarts, the identity (address) originally bound to the node will be unbound, and the user needs to bind again.
 For details, please refer to [\<Node Identity Binding\>](/en/Tutorials/PC_full_node_tutorial/Windows/install.md#Node-Identity-Binding)